 Those are three of the best file locker apps available, but it’s by no means an exhaustive list.
 If there’s a feature you absolutely need and none of these do the trick, feel free to hunt around the app store on your device—just be sure to carefully read the app’s description and reviews before installing.

 It’s also worth considering the options you’ve got inside the apps you already use—they might already let you lock away whatever it is you need to keep private.
-The Apple Notes app on iOS, for example, can password-protect certain notes: Tap the Share button with a note open (or long-press a note on the main list), then choose Lock Note to protect it with a password and/or Face or Touch ID.
+The Apple Notes app on iOS, for example, can password-protect certain notes: Tap the three dots in the top right corner with a note open and choose Lock (or long-press a note on the main list and select Lock Note) to protect it with a password and/or Face or Touch ID.